project-lighter/lighter/docs/basics/projects.md

 ### Training on your own dataset

-If you are reproducing another study you often start with a pre-defined configuration.
-Let us take the case of `cifar10.yaml` shown in [Quickstart](./quickstart.md).
-You have a dataset of Chest X-rays that you want to use to reproduce the same training that was done on CIFAR10.
-With lighter, all you need to change is the highlighted sections.
+When reproducing a study or adapting a model to new data, you often start with a pre-defined configuration.
+For instance, consider the `cifar10.yaml` example from our [Quickstart](./quickstart.md).
+Suppose you have a dataset of Chest X-rays and wish to replicate the training process used for CIFAR10.
+With Lighter, you only need to modify specific sections of the configuration.

 ```yaml title="cifar10.yaml"  hl_lines="18-29"
 system: